 Let's start with the obvious.
-When times are tough and school funding suffers, people who care and are able will do what they can.
+When times are tough and school funding suffers, some people will do what they can.
 This happens all over California, but unequally.
-Some wealthier communities (which under LCFF receive significantly less funding than those with large numbers of low-income families) can raise hundreds of dollars per student -- sometimes more -- through voluntary giving.
+Some wealthier communities can raise hundreds of dollars per student through voluntary giving.
 Some schools hold elaborate auctions.
 Some cut to the chase with "check writing campaigns."
 Others hold a wide variety of fundraising events.

 How much is a "normal" amount of fundraising for a PTA or other school support organization?
 No one really knows.

 California schools are not within bake-sale distance of nationally normal funding.
 Voluntary donations cannot match the funding power of a tax.
-But under current California law, communities have few options for taxing themselves to support their schools.
-The primary option is to pass a parcel tax, which the next lesson will examine the options in a bit more depth.
+Under current California law, communities have few options for taxing themselves to support their schools.
+The primary option is to pass a parcel tax, which the next lesson will explain in a bit more depth.